jziesing/launchpad_api/README.md

 ```
 username: launchpad
-password: <your LaunchPad License Key>
+password: <your LaunchPad License Key found in config/application.yml>
 ```

 ## Removing the add-on